-Due to potential conflicts of interest, students will not be placed in schools where family members are students, teachers, or administrators.
+Due to potential conflicts of interest, students will not be placed in schools where close family members (family members that you are in regular communication with) are students, teachers, or administrators.
 Complete and accurate information regarding family members in schools must be provided on the Student Information form (completed for each practicum and the Internship).
 Should such a situation arise, the student must notify Field Experiences immediately.